zacMartinez/rock_paper_scissors/README.md

 # rock_paper_scissors
-A JavaScript console based rock-paper-scissors game created for the The Odin Project's Foundations course.
+A JavaScript rock-paper-scissors game created for the The Odin Project's Foundations course.

-## Features
-I included some features beyond the strict scope of the assignment.
-They include:

-### Input Handling
-The `getHumanInput` function takes a regular expression as a parameter that it use to check user input to make sure it matches.
-The regexp is generated dynamically from an array of string representing the items in play.

-### Mathematical Game Modeling
+## Mathematical Game Modeling
 The method for determining which item wins is based on an array of strings with an arbitrary length and some funky math with the `%` operator, so in theory you could have extra items, like in "Rock-Paper-Scissors-Lizard-Spock".
 I haven't been able to get this to work in implementation, I don't understand the math well enough.

 I had help from [this article](https://therenegadecoder.com/code/rock-paper-scissors-using-modular-arithmetic/) by Jeremy Grifski on modular arithmetic.